Start planning your trip

 If you prefer to sign up or receive customer support in-person, then consider these sub-brands.

-Sub-brands fall under the low-cost SIM card category: a phone service that borrows mobile networks from major carriers.
-However, a sub-brand will have better network quality than other low-cost SIM card services, since they can utilize their parent company’s mobile network.
+Sub-brands fall under the cheap SIM card category: a phone service that borrows mobile networks from major carriers.
+However, a sub-brand will have better network quality than other cheap SIM card services, since they can utilize their parent company’s mobile network.

-Low-price phone plans such as ahamo, povo, and LINEMO have a limited selection of smartphone models, but sub-brands will offer smartphones at reasonable prices.
-In some situations, only Android devices are available on a low-price plan or low-cost SIM card service.
-Some sub-brands, however, will give customers the option to purchase an iPhone.
+Low-price phone plans such as ahamo, povo, and LINEMO have a limited selection of smartphone models, but the appeal to sub-brands is that they will offer smartphones at reasonable prices.

-The cost of MATCHA’s sub-brand is around 2,000 to 3,000 yen monthly.
-This is significantly cheaper than a major carrier, but more expensive than a low-cost SIM card service.
+The cost of a sub-brand is around 2,000 to 3,000 yen monthly.
+This is significantly cheaper than a major carrier, but will often be more expensive than a cheap SIM card service.

 Y!mobile

 There are two unlimited call options available.
-Daretodemo Teigaku (770 yen/month) offers unlimited 10-minute domestic calls, and the Super Daretodemo Teigaku (1,870 yen/month) adds unlimited 24-hour domestic calls to your plan.
+Daretodemo Teigaku+ (880 yen/month) offers unlimited 10-minute domestic calls, and the Super Daretodemo Teigaku+ (1,980 yen/month) adds unlimited 24-hour domestic calls to your plan.

-Let’s say a husband is the first to sign a contract for the M Plan (3,278 yen/15GB).
-His wife then signs up for the M Plan on the same group plan, bringing her bill to 2,090 yen after a 1,188 yen discount.
-It’s a great deal!
+Let’s say a husband is the first to sign a contract for the M Plan (4,015 yen/20GB).
+His wife then signs up for the M Plan on the same group plan, bringing her bill to 2,915 yen after a 1,100 yen discount.

 We recommend Y!mobile if you're looking for a budget-friendly discount for you and your family's phone bill!